HenrikBengtsson/my-paragliding-setup/README.md

 2. On Android phone, start WiFi hotspot

-3. Confirm that the Poke 3 is connected to the phone's WiFi (must be done before starting XCTrack!)
+3. Confirm that the Poke 3 is connected to the phone's WiFi

 4. Power on the BlueFlyVario vario